Out of pocket? What TFC is doing to help the infertility community

 Dr. Kaylen Silverberg is currently writing a chapter, “Why Insurance Companies Don’t Cover IVF” for a book slated for release in late 2012.
 Watch for news on the TFC Facebook page and website.

-Dr. Silverberg, representing the Texas Fertility Center physicians and staff, regularly travels to Washington to give voice to families dealing with the ramifications of infertility.
+Dr. Silverberg, representing the Texas Fertility Center physicians and staff, regularly travels to Washington.
+He gives voice to families dealing with the ramifications of infertility.
 Dr. Silverberg also serves as an advisor to Congressmen Michael McCaul, Lamar Smith, and John Carter on issues related to infertility.

 While you are undergoing the rigors of fertility treatment, you may not have the emotional reserve to tackle advocacy.
 Trust that your Texas Fertility Center team works tirelessly on your behalf.
 If you would like to learn more about infertility advocacy, contact us or visit the RESOLVE website.
 Resolve provides state-by-state fertility insurance coverage facts and the current legislative status of the Family Act of 2011.